hclimente/hclimente.github.io/_posts/2017-11-04-finding-similar-items.md

 1. Shingling: convert documents into vectors/sets.
 2. Minhashing: convert sets to signatures.
-3. Local-sensitivity hashing: make an estimation of the similarity.
+3. Locality-sensitive hashing: make an estimation of the similarity.

 ## Shingling